Introduction to Microsoft SQL Server Reporting Services

 Our brain is still wired to recognize trends in data more rapidly from a graphical representation than from an endless list

-that we can even combine text and charts in a single table or matrix!
+even combine text and charts in a single table or matrix!

 - Advanced charting and sparklines